Piano Lesson Information

 Piano lessons can happen any time during the day, provided the student and teacher can line up their schedules.

 After-school times (about 4pm to 7pm) tend to be the most popular for students, though mornings, daytimes, evenings, and weekends may also be possibilities.

-Is there anything I need before signing up for piano lessons?
+1-12.
+What materials do I need before signing up for piano lessons?